-When you’re trading cryptocurrency, no matter what your strategy is, the trend line should be one of your most used tools.
-Trend lines can be used with a wide variety of strategies and indicators, and they help you to see the big picture.
+When you trade cryptocurrency, no matter what your strategy is, the trend line should be one of your most used tools.
+Trend lines can be used with a wide variety of strategies and indicators, and they help you to see a big picture.

 What exactly are they though and how do they work?
-What cryptocurrency trading strategies can you use trend lines with?
+With what cryptocurrency trading strategies can you use trend lines?
 We’ll talk about all of that and more in this article.

-Trend lines are used by pretty much all traders whether they trade crypto or not.
-Using trend lines is sort of like a game of connecting the dots.
+Trend lines are used by almost all traders whether they trade crypto or not.
+Using trend lines is sort of a game of connecting the dots.
 You draw a line connecting different price points on the chart and then you use the lines you’ve drawn to try to figure out which way the price of the asset will go next.

 Trend lines require a bit more work than some indicators.
 In most cases you’ll need to draw them yourself.
 However, some trading tools like the one that Bitsgap has will allow you to draw right on the live chart.

-When reading the trend lines you’ll want to look for the “slope”.
-This is your indication as to which direction the price will probably move.
+When reading trend lines you’ll want to look for the “slope”.
+This is your indication as to what direction the price will probably move.
 An uptrend line will show that there is a positive slope.